electrode-io/fynpo/README.md

 > Any command line option can be converted to an option in the RC file by changing the name to camelCase form.

-If there's no RC file and command line override, then these default are used:
+If there's no RC file or command line override, then these defaults are used:

 * `registry` - `https://registry.npmjs.org`
 * `progress` - `normal`